0xchase/arrow-framework/readme.md

  - **scanner**: Uses rustscan in the backend
  - **gui**: A frontend on the C2 library

-## Design
- - Cli is a cli interface to the control lib
- - Control is a library to control the C2 server.
-Communicates JSON back and forth.
- - Gui is a GUI library that loads the control library and uses JSON.
-   - Menu
-     - Menu options for all hosts on the top
-     - Right click on a host for other menu options
-   - Menu options
-     - Scan: ping hosts, fingerprint OS, fingerprint important ports, fingerprint all ports
-   - Always show
-     - System terminal
-     - Arrow command line
-   - Sidebar
-     - Network: graph of all hosts, list of all hosts with attributes
-     - Sessions: List of all sessions on hosts
- - Implant is an implant
-   - Dynamic library payloads
-   - Executable payloads
-   - Webassembly payloads
- - Scanner is a network scanner that uses rustscan
- - Popup notification when a client connects

 ### Functionality
  - Network scanning and host fingerprinting
  - Display hosts in a useful way